-Even though the tests are very trustworthy, many times there are unexplainable changes in a woman’s menstrual cycle, which can cause doubts, especially when the pregnancy test is negative, but your period still doesn’t come.
+Even though urine tests are usually accurate, there are other unexplainable changes to your menstrual cycle that can cause concerns and doubts with the result, like when your test is negative, but your period is still late.

 3. Ectopic pregnancy

-This type of pregnancy is a medical emergency that should be interrupted as soon as possible, as it can cause serious damage to the woman’s reproductive system.
-A few signs that can indicate a possible ectopic pregnancy are intense stomach pain, vomiting, vaginal bleeding, or heaviness.
-If you have these symptoms, please go to the hospital to confirm the diagnosis and carry out an abortion if it is the case.
+This type of pregnancy is a medical emergency that should be terminated as soon as possible, as it can cause serious damage to the woman’s reproductive system.
+A few signs that can indicate a possible ectopic pregnancy are intense abdominal pain, vomiting, vaginal bleeding, or feeling of abdominal heaviness.
+If you have these symptoms, proceed immediately to the hospital to confirm diagnosis and initiate treatment.

-When a woman is breastfeeding, the body regulates slowly along time, especially in the production of hormones.
+When a woman is breastfeeding, the body takes longer to return to its initial pre-pregnancy state.
 Therefore, it is possible for a woman’s cycle to be irregular initially, even though she used to have a regular cycle before.

-So, it is very important to check the expiration date on the packet before using it.
-Additionally, if pregnancy tests are not stored propely, even though they are within the expiry date, they may not give an accurate result.
-For those reasons, if you suspect that the test is not giving the correct result, you will need to buy a new one.
+It is very important to check the expiration date on the package before using it.
+Additionally, if pregnancy tests are not stored properly, even though they are within the expiry date, they may not give an accurate result.
+For those reasons, if you suspect that the test is not reporting the correct result, you should complete another one.

 - Excess stress and anxiety;

-- Practicing intense physical exercise for a long time;
+- Engaging in intense physical exercise for a long time;

 - Thyroid problems;